tektoncd/catalog/newman/README.md

 # Newman

-[Newman](https://github.com/postmanlabs/newman) is a tool that is used to test REST APIs, it is the CLI equivalent of the popular tool [Postman](https://www.postman.com) enabling Developers to run their Postman collections on the command line.
+[Newman](https://github.com/postmanlabs/newman) is a tool that is used to test REST APIs, it is the CLI equivalent of the popular tool [Postman](https://www.postman.com) enabling developers to run their Postman collections on the command line.

 This task integrates Newman into Tekton enabling Pipelines to use it for automated testing of APIs.